Small to medium organisations

 The visual arts and craft sector includes 35 regional galleries, over 25 artist-run initiatives, contemporary art organisations and university galleries.
 Artist-run initiatives can be loosely defined as those facilities such as exhibition venues, studios, workshops and information and resource centres, which have been established and maintained on a co-operative basis by a group of artists and play a special role in providing opportunities for emerging artists.
 These spaces are incubators for the art of the future.

 The 17 regional conservatoriums of NSW occupy a unique position within the state’s cultural framework.
 They connect with the community in providing education, training and performance opportunities.
 They also present concerts by local or visiting professional musicians.
 Arts NSW provides funding to regional conservatorium projects that enhance regional diversity, excellence and innovation in musical performance.
 This support is separate to the support regional conservatoriums receive directly from the Department of Education and Training for educational facilities.
 The NSW regional conservatoriums are based in the following locations:

-Writers’ centres based in Armidale, Broken Hill, Byron Bay, Katoomba, Newcastle, Orange, Sydney, Wagga Wagga, and Wollongong form a statewide infrastructure for literature.
+Writers’ centres based in Armidale, Broken Hill, Byron Bay, Katoomba, Newcastle, Sydney, Wagga Wagga, and Wollongong form a statewide infrastructure for literature.
 They assist emerging NSW writers and also run projects partnered with libraries, bookshops, reading groups, film clubs, local history groups and various other segments of the community to promote writing and reading.

 Small to medium professional performing arts companies